mkopinsky/conferences/phptek2019/security/access-control-authorization.md

 * Role-based Access Control (RBAC)
     * Users can have one or more roles
     * Each role will have one or more permissions
+    * Operations are restricted based on permissions
+* php-rbac is OWASP-maintained library for PHP